Managing Your Workforce Amid Tariff Conflict: Considerations for Canadian Employers

 In the face of ongoing trade disputes and economic volatility, Canadian employers can employ several strategies to steady their operations and workforce:

 Plan for Multiple Scenarios and Stay Agile: In an unpredictable environment, scenario planning is essential.
 Businesses should develop contingency plans for various outcomes - from a full-blown tariff escalation to a negotiated resolution.
 This might include forecasting financial impacts under different tariff levels and having “trigger plans” for each (e.g. steps to take if tariffs double vs. steps if tariffs are lifted).
-As the BC Chamber CEO put it, companies must “rely on [their] skills again while focusing on what [they] can control”.
+As the B.C.
+Chamber CEO put it, companies must “rely on [their] skills again while focusing on what [they] can control.”
 That means staying nimble: be ready to pivot operations or redeploy resources on short notice.
 Many firms learned during the pandemic how to operate with agility, and those lessons are invaluable now.
 Encourage your leadership team and managers to regularly review and update action plans as new information emerges.
+Don’t assume the situation will resolve on a single timeline - be prepared for twists, like temporary tariff exemptions or sudden increases, and build those into your plans.

 Optimize Costs and Preserve Cash Flow: Tighter cost management can help weather the storm.
 Scrutinize budgets for non-essential spending that can be paused.
 Consider deferring large investments or expansion plans until the outlook clarifies.
 It’s also wise to bolster liquidity - for instance, drawing on credit lines or building cash reserves - in case sales dip or input costs spike.
 “Reduce costs where possible,” advises Ms. Fiona Famulak of the BC Chamber.
 Some businesses are taking creative steps to protect margins.
 One Edmonton-based catering company created a dynamic cost-tracking system for its 100 most-used ingredients so it can implement a “tariff surcharge” on customer orders if input costs jump unexpectedly.
 This kind of responsive pricing strategy, while a last resort, can help a company survive by passing through some costs transparently.
 The key is to be proactive - identify pressure points in your cost structure and address inefficiencies now, so you have a buffer if conditions worsen.